 The problem is that T4 doesn't always convert to T3:

 (This image shows what is required to convert T4 into the active free T3 hormone, it also outlines what causes your body to turn T4 into the inactive reverse T3)

 Your body has two options:

-2. Turn into Reverse T3 which blocks thyroid action, lowers metabolism and makes patients feel like they are hypothyroid (this is what you DON'T want to have happen but ends up happening in many patients on T4 only medications)
+2. Turn into Reverse T3 which blocks thyroid action, lowers metabolism and makes patients feel like they are hypothyroid (this is what you DON'T want to have happened but ends up happening in many patients on T4 only medications)

-The more reverse T3 in your blood stream the less you can rely on normal thyroid blood tests to give you any actionable information.
+The more reverse T3 in your bloodstream the less you can rely on normal thyroid blood tests to give you any actionable information.

 So if you understand this concept the next question you should be asking yourself is this: